Cocnutsballs/simpleyoutubedl/README.md

 # simpleyoutubedl
-A simple simple youtube downloader using ytdlp
+A simple simple youtube downloader using ytdlp.
 Can download audio and video from a youtube link.